 Use Your Judgment but Don’t Judge

 It can be hard to know what to do when your loved one relapses, but there are two things to keep in mind from the start: judgment will get you nowhere and they may not know what’s best for them in the moment.
 Families of addicts who relapse walk a fine line between fruitless frustration and genuine effectiveness, and if often comes down to how they approach the situation.
 It’s important to be direct and firm with your loved one.
-Let them know that you know what’s going on, you can’t let it continue, but you’re there to help.
+Let them know that you know what’s going on, and that you can’t let it continue, but you’re there to help.

 Balance Your Safety with Their Sobriety